amberspyglass/parts/README.md

 Most of them are generally useful MakerSlide accessories, but some parts are designed specifically for the eShapeoko.

+For now, MegaRail 80 and MegaRail Z also live here.

 License and Attribution
 ------